 The Council has gone through the process of re-establishing a statutory Local Access Forum (LAF), as required by Part I of the Countryside & Rights of Way Act 2000 (CROW Act 2000).

-The function of the Forum is to advise the Council, Natural Resources Wales and other bodies exercising functions under Part I of the CROW Act, as to the improvement of public access to land in the Council’s area for the purposes of open-air recreation and the enjoyment of the area and as to other matters as may be prescribed.
+The function of the Forum is to advise the Council, Natural Resources Wales and other bodies about making improvements to public access for outdoor recreation and sustainable travel in the Council’s area.
 These bodies must, by law, have regard to relevant advice given by the Forum.

 Regulations require the Forum to meet at least twice a year.
 However, it is anticipated that meetings will generally take place more frequently at a time and place agreed by the Forum members.

 Areas of Work

 The Forum considers a wide range of issues and advises on improvements to public access for open air recreation and enjoyment in the Council’s area, including public rights of way and the right of access to open country and registered common land.
-The Forum will consider all forms of access, including horse riding, cycling and off-road driving, and not just access on foot.
+The Forum will consider all forms of access, horse riding, cycling and off-road driving, and not just access on foot.
 The exact nature of this work is decided upon by the LAF itself, in agreement with the Council.